suhaskm-neu/Nutrition-Management/README.md

 # Nutrition Tracking System - Database Implementation 🍎

 ## Overview
 This repository contains the SQL scripts and documentation for the Nutrition Tracking System, developed by Project Team-3.
 The purpose of this database is to support users in managing their nutrition and fitness goals by tracking their progress, dietary habits, exercise routines, and consistency.
-The system provides comprehensive summaries of daily, weekly, and monthly activities, helping users to maintain motivation and achieve healthier lifestyle choices.
+The system provides comprehensive daily, weekly, and monthly summaries, helping users maintain motivation and achieve healthier lifestyle choices.

+This project is a comprehensive Nutrition Management system that leverages database technologies and data visualization tools.
+It utilizes Microsoft SQL Server for backend data management, implementing advanced SQL features such as functions, triggers, and stored procedures.
+The project incorporates DBeaver for database administration and query execution.
+Finally, it employs Tableau for creating interactive dashboards, enabling stakeholders to visualize and analyze nutrition-related data effectively

 ## Purpose 🎯
 The database is designed to: